Home

 Since white blood cells defend the body against disease, a decline in their number can quickly affect the health of your dog.

-There are two types of Leukemia:
+There are two types of canine leukemia:

 Acute – When 30% or more of the white blood cells in the bone marrow are cancerous.
 Dogs with this type of leukemia usually live for several days to several weeks.

-Chronic (CLL) – Cancer cells in the bone marrow are a mix of normal and cancerous cells.
-As long as their are enough normal cells, your dog may avoid treatment and live an expected lifespan from months to years.
+Chronic (CLL) - Cancer cells in the bone marrow are a mix of normal and cancerous cells.
+As long as there are enough normal cells, your dog may avoid treatment and live an expected lifespan from months to years.
 There are several types of chronic canine leukemia defined as:

 - Granulocytic (neutrophil)canine leukemia